GMP Standard Operating Procedures (SOP)

 GMP Training

-All manufacturing employees are required to attend a formal GMP Induction training program at the commencement of employment as an introduction to the principles of Good Manufacturing Practices.
-To ensure continued knowledge of current GMP requirements, Manufacturing staff is required to undertake GMP education on an ongoing basis.
-The GMP Maintenance Education Points System is a means of ensuring this.
+All manufacturing employees must attend a formal GMP induction training program at the commencement of employment to learn the principles of Good Manufacturing Practices.

 GMP Training Materials